 Nerf: A mild case.
 In the first game, biotics are pretty much a Game Breaker.
 Now, save for Stasis, biotics like Pull and Throw only work on enemies with no protection, balancing it out.
 Warp and Reave are both effective against biotic barriers and armor, but not shields, which are the most common form of protection by a wide margin.
-In addition, both have a longer travel time, making them useless against enemies in cover (you are, however, able to curve your powers around cover).
-The most significant nerf is probably the unification of cooldowns for all abilities of a character; whereas in the first game, you could Lift and Throw an opponent to juggle them in the air, in this game, you need another character to attempt this.
+In addition, both have a longer travel time, making them useless against enemies in cover (Shepard, however, is able to curve their biotics around cover).
+The most significant nerf is probably the unification of cooldowns for all abilities of a character; whereas in the first game, you could Lift and Throw an opponent to juggle them in the air, in this game, you need another character to attempt something similar.
 This was done probably so the player can learn to use different characters' abilities in conjunction with one another — there's an achievement, in fact, for doing this enough times.

 Mass Effect 3 reveals what that secret is.
 The Alliance carried out a black ops raid on a batarian outpost because the batarians discovered Reaper tech.
 If the batarian society at large found out about this they'd go to war with the Alliance; that's why Keiji told Kasumi to destroy that information along with the memories of him.

 You know that really awesome "Fight For the Lost" speech?
 Yeah, that's not actually in the game.